RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 In this semester I worked on the various Python functions and learnt the programmatic approaches in Python.
 As part of the Weather App using python.

-> This project developed by using Python and API Programming.
+> This project was developed using Python and API Programming.

 Below image is similar to the App which I created - Ref from Google